Back to blog

 In a hub-and-spoke model:

-• Hub contains shared services (NAT, firewall, DNS, load balancer).
+• The hub contains shared services: NAT, firewall, DNS, load balancer.

-• Spokes are isolated environments (Dev, QA, Prod) that remain private.
+• Spokes are isolated environments (Dev, QA, Prod) that stay private.

 • All ingress and egress flows through the hub.